andrewjford/audit-request-manager/spec.md

 Specs:
 - [x] Using Ruby on Rails for the project
 - [x] Include at least one has_many relationship (x has_many y e.g. User has_many Recipes)
-    - Project has many requests.
+    - Project has many Requests.
 - [x] Include at least one belongs_to relationship (x belongs_to y e.g. Post belongs_to User)
-    - Request belongs_to project.
+    - Request belongs_to Project.
 - [x] Include at least one has_many through relationship (x has_many y through z e.g. Recipe has_many Items through Ingredients)
-    - Project has many comments through request.
+    - Project has many Comments through Request.
 - [x] The "through" part of the has_many through includes at least one user submittable attribute (attribute_name e.g. ingredients.quantity)
     - Requests have titles and descriptions.
+    - requests.title requests.description
 - [x] Include reasonable validations for simple model objects (list of model objects with validations e.g. User, Recipe, Ingredient, Item)
     - User, Project, Request and Comment all have some validations
 - [x] Include a class level ActiveRecord scope method (model object & class method name and URL to see the working feature e.g. User.most_recipes URL: /users/most_recipes)